vaibhavpawale1994/CALCULATORAPP/README.md

-# calculatorApp
+# CALCULATORAPP
-The Calculator App using Ionic 4 and Angular 10.
+The CALCULATORAPP using Ionic 4 and Angular 10.